yonichanowitz/dsc-phase_one_final/README.md

 - `MicrosoftFilms.pdf`: A slideshow as a PDF with a graphical summery of my findings.
 This slideshow is a synopsis of the findings, intended to be used with a live presentation

-- `zippedData4` folder: Folder with data used in the Jupyter notebook above
+- `unzipped-data` folder: Folder with data used in the Jupyter notebook above

 ## Jupyter notebook explanation